blaylockbk/HorelS3-Archive/README.md

 When I copy the grib2 file to the S3 archive, I create these index files and move them to the S3 archive.
 This script is called by the above python script.

+### `untar_move_HRRR_to_horelS3_multipro.py` (future work)
+This will be a modified version of the above script with the added function to untar HRRR files from the compressed archive directory.
+  1. Untar HRRR files into a temp directory.
+  2. Move to S3 (same as above).
+  3. Remove the decompressed files.

 ## Gotchas
 ### Rename files on S3